Black-bellied thorntail: Breeding

 The black-bellied thorntail breeds between November and February in eastern Brazil and between September and March in the Amazonian part of its range.
 It makes a cup nest of soft plant down decorated with lichen on the outside.
 It typically places it on a horizontal branch about 10 to 35 m above the ground.
 The female incubates the clutch of two eggs for about 13 days; fledging is about 20 days after hatch.

 Vocal and non-vocal sounds

 The black-bellied thorntail is mostly silent.
 When feeding it gives a "short 'tsip' or 'chip'."
 Its wings make a bee-like humming when hovering.

 Status

-The IUCN has assessed the black-bellied thorntail as being of Least Concern though its population size is not known and is believed to be decreasing.
+The black-bellied thorntail has a large distribution and is assessed by the IUCN as being of Least Concern, meaning that overall it is not considered threatened.
+Its population size is not known and is believed to be decreasing.
 It is usually considered rare but might be under-counted due to its usually staying high in the forest. "[Its habitat is] under severe threat of deforestation, and [the] species does not seem to accept man-made habitats."
 It does occur in some protected areas.